Why Should I Host My Website in Canada?

 Infrastructure and Workforce

-Canada boats sophisticated contemporary telecommunications infrastructure and a highly educated IT workforce.
+Canada boasts a sophisticated contemporary telecommunications infrastructure and a highly educated IT workforce.
 When factoring in the distance of hosting facilities, large Canadian cities with hosting servers, like Vancouver, Toronto, and Montreal, are all quite close to the US border.
 This allows these hosting hubs to offer higher reliability and an increased bandwidth speed, creating quicker connectivity to many cities in the United States than various hosting centers that are actually located within the US itself.
 Hosting centers located in Canada also rarely lose power and, maintaining stable up-time, in comparison to hosting centers in states like California or Texas.

 Since Canada's IT sector features highly educated personnel, the service received from Canadian hosting providers is top-notch.
 Webnames.ca is also pleased to boast a bilingual support staff, offering technical service and support in both French and English.